 Have you Been told you need Termite Barrier Systems around your House?
 Protect your Home From Termites

-The idea of the White ant Barrier System (White ant Protection Barrier) is to help protect your house from foraging Termites.
+The idea of the White ant Barrier System (White ant Protection Barrier) is to help protect your house from foraging Termite Colonies.
 There are many Types of Barriers available and one to suit your house construction type.
 Certified Home Inspections offers a free onsite quote to accurately match your house with the correct Barrier Protection System .

 A Barrier Management System is not the ONLY option!
 Each house fits into the White ant Activity Risk Factor Scale which has 5 levels.